-The act adds to that offense if the license knew or should have known that the person was not one of the listed entities and adds the following two entities: a viatical settlement purchaser and qualified institutional buyer (R.C.
-3916.15).
+The bill adds to (7) that the license knew or should have known that the person was not one of the listed entities and adds the following two entities: a viatical settlement purchaser and qualified institutional buyer.

-Additionally, the act adds to the list of offenses for which the Superintendent may refuse to issue, suspend, revoke, or refuse to renew a license, failing to maintain copies of the required materials (R.C.
-3916.11) and having been the subject of an administrative action brought by the Department of Commerce, Division of Securities (R.C.
-3916.15).
+Additionally, the bill adds to the list of offenses for which the Superintendent may refuse to issue, suspend, revoke, or refuse to renew a license, having been the subject of an administrative action brought by the Department of Commerce, Division of Securities.

-Continuing law requires the Superintendent to conduct a hearing under the Administrative Procedure Act (R.C.
+Current law requires the Superintendent to conduct a hearing under the Administrative Procedure Act (R.C.
 Chapter 119.) in order to suspend, revoke, deny, or refuse to renew the license issued to any person under the Viatical Settlement Law.

 The Superintendent must send a notice of opportunity for hearing and the hearing officer's findings and recommendations via certified mail.
 If the certified mail envelope is returned, the Superintendent may serve all subsequent notices by ordinary mail.
-If the service by ordinary mail fails, prior law allows the Superintendent to cause a summary of the substantive provisions to the notice to be published once a week for three consecutive weeks in a newspaper.
-The act requires, rather than allows the Superintendent to follow this third step.
+If the service by ordinary mail fails, current law allows the Superintendent to cause a summary of the substantive provisions to the notice to be published once a week for three consecutive weeks in a newspaper.
+The bill requires, rather than allows the Superintendent to follow this third step.
 (R.C.
 3916.15.)